 “A blog reader and friend, Bill, emails, My girlfriend is very liberal, and is irate over any attempt to dismantle Obamacare.
 I went out to my stock sites to get a picture of what Obamacare was really all about, so I could show her.
 Now, I knew that the stock prices had gone up, but I had no idea it was this much of a giveaway to Obama’s cronies.”

 Here is one of the six stock charts she provided in that blog post.
-The one shown here is just one of six for shares of health-care corporations who are healthcare providers that will profit enormously from the rising prices for their shares.
+It is for one of six for shares-price trends of health-care corporations who are healthcare providers that will profit enormously from the rising prices for their shares.
 The astounding aspect of the rising trends in value of the shares of those six health-care providers is that there is not the least of a dent in the rising trends that indicates that Donald Trump’s threat to dismantle Obamacare had any noticeable impact.

 That is the problem with socialism.
 Someone promotes an idea that will “benefit the people,” but the people will pay for having it made reality and to run it, and someone other than the people will rake in the money that people will pay to reap the benefits they imagined should have resulted.
 Obviously, it is a scheme that will make the people running it very rich.